DragunWF/Enchanta/README.md

 - Node.js
 - Expo CLI (`npm install -g expo-cli`)
-- Android Studio or Xcode for emulators (or a physical device with the Expo app)
+- Android Studio or Xcode for emulators/simulators (or a physical device with the Expo app)

 ### Installation